-- behave in a manner that could lead a reasonable person to question your conduct, intentions or suitability to care for other people's children; - touch children or young people in a manner which is or may be considered sexual, threatening, gratuitous or intimidating; - discriminate either favourably or unfavourably towards any child or young person; - make arrangements to contact, communicate or meet children or young people outside of work.
+- Behave in a manner that could lead a reasonable person to question your conduct, intentions or suitability to care for other people's children; - Touch children or young people in a manner which is or may be considered sexual, threatening, gratuitous or intimidating; - Discriminate either favourably or unfavourably towards any child or young person; - Arrange to contact, communicate or meet children or young people outside of work.
 Meet/communicate includes email, text, chat rooms or social networks such as Facebook.
 Other than via school owned accounts for school purposes.
-This includes, for those members of staff working at partner colleges, non MHS&C students that they may come into contact with there. - develop 'personal' or sexual relationships with children or young people; - push, hit, kick, punch, slap, throw missiles at or smack a child or young person or threaten to do so unless your own personal safety is threatened; - make inappropriate remarks or jokes of a personal, sexual, racial, discriminatory, intimidating or otherwise offensive nature either verbally or in writing; - intentionally embarrass or humiliate children or young people, for example, by using sarcasm or humour in an inappropriate way; - give or receive (other than 'token') gifts unless arranged through your line manager / Principal, for example, outgrown sports kit, football boots or uniform; - invite students to your own home or, in the case of residential staff or those resident on site, your own residential area; - allow, encourage or condone children to act in an illegal, improper or unsafe manner e.g. smoking or drinking alcohol: - behave in an illegal or unsafe manner, for example, exceeding the speed limit, being under the influence of drugs or alcohol, driving a vehicle which is known to be un-roadworthy or otherwise unsafe or not having appropriate insurance, using a mobile phone whilst driving, fail to use seatbelts and drive in a safe manner at all times whilst transporting children or young people; - staff must not consume or be under the influence of alcohol, illicit drugs or other illegal substances on or near school premises whilst on duty; - undertake any work with children when you are not in a fit and proper physical or emotional state to do so, for example, under the influence of alcohol or medication which induces drowsiness; with a medical condition which dictates that you should not be caring for children or young people; under extreme stress which is likely to impair your judgment.
+This includes, for those members of staff working at partner colleges, non-Moor House students that they may come into contact with there. - Develop 'personal' or sexual relationships with children or young people; - Push, hit, kick, punch, slap, throw missiles at or smack a child or young person or threaten to do so unless your own personal safety is threatened; - Make inappropriate remarks or jokes of a personal, sexual, racial, discriminatory, intimidating or otherwise offensive nature either verbally or in writing; - Intentionally embarrass or humiliate children or young people, for example, by using sarcasm or humour in an inappropriate way; - Give or receive (other than 'token') gifts unless arranged through your line manager/ Principal, for example, outgrown sports kit, football boots or uniform; - Invite students to your own home or, in the case of residential staff or those resident on site, your own residential area; - Allow, encourage or condone children to act in an illegal, improper or unsafe manner e.g. smoking or drinking alcohol; - Behave in an illegal or unsafe manner, for example, exceeding the speed limit, being under the influence of drugs or alcohol, driving a vehicle which is known to be unroadworthy or otherwise unsafe or not having appropriate insurance, using a mobile phone whilst driving, fail to use seatbelts and drive in a safe manner at all times whilst transporting children or young people;

+- Staff must not consume or be under the influence of alcohol, illicit drugs or other illegal substances on or near school premises whilst on duty; - Undertake any work with children when you are not in a fit and proper physical or emotional state to do so, for example, under the influence of alcohol or medication which induces drowsiness; with a medical condition which dictates that you should not be caring for children or young people; under extreme stress which is likely to impair your judgment.

-I have read the current M Noor House Policy on Child Protection and Safeg uarding Policy and the Staff Code of of Conduct and agree to abide by th ne Safer Working Practice guidance contained th erein.
-I have read and understoo d "Keeping Children Safe in Educati ion" Part 1 & Annex A (September 2022 ).
-Signed Date The Drive in all and Consequen on of Manage University College al and a second and a second as a second a 1 - - rs of Moor House School & College roung people and adults in our scho thank you for your support of the arrangements ool community. s made Principal Date
+and Safeguarding Policy and the Staff Code of Conduct and agree to abide by the Safer Working actice guidance contained therein.
+I have read and understood "Keeping Children Safe in ducation" Part 1 & Annex A (September2023).
+Signed Date The Principal and Governors of Moor House School & arrangements made for the safety and care of young 9 , , , , , , Principal Date